matthewbrewgooder/latinafitnesscartel.com/wp-content/plugins/product-import-export-for-woo/readme.txt

 Supports Scheduled Cron Job.

-= About XAdapter.com =
+= About wbtoffee.com =

-XAdapter creates quality WordPress/WooCommerce plugins that are easy to use and customize.
+WebToffee creates quality WordPress/WooCommerce plugins that are easy to use and customize.
 We are proud to have thousands of customers actively using our plugins across the globe.

 == Installation ==